 Oral English Requirement:

-The majority of students at SIU must fulfill a 2-year Oral English requirement as part of their degree plan.
+The majority of students at Sias must fulfill a 2-year Oral English requirement as part of their degree plan.
 Students fulfilling this requirement must take both Freshman and Sophomore Oral English.

 Teaching in the Oral English Program: